JohnyLex/hands_on_projects/my_laser_chase/README.md

 - Terminal 3
     - rosrun rosserial_python serial_node.py /dev/ttyACM0    (note that it could be ACM1 ....)

-# Wiring: robot servos to Arduino
+# Wiring from Robot Servos to Arduino
 The file main_arduino/configuration.h has variables that depends on which pins are connected to which servos.
 If you don't want to change those variables, wire the servos to the pins in the following way:

 - 5: Base